rrd108/vue-mess-detector/docs/contribute.md

 Thank you for your interest in contributing to `vue-mess-detector`!

-We welcome contributions of all kinds, here are some ways you can contribute:
+We welcome contributions of all kinds, here are some ways you can contribute, from the easiest to the more complex ones:

+- **Bug reports**: Report bugs you encounter.
+- **Feature requests**: Suggest new features or improvements, share your ideas and suggestions.
+- **Documentation**: Help make our docs clearer, more comprehensive, or fix typos.
+- **Add failing tests**: Add failing tests for open issues.
+- **Bug fixes**: Choose an open issue to fix.
+Please comment on the issue to let others know you're working on it and we can assign the issue to you.
 - **Create new rules**: Implement new rules to improve code quality.
+Read the details below for the steps to create a new rule.
-- **Improve existing rules**: Enhance or fix bugs in existing rules.
+- **Improve existing rules**: Enhance existing rules.
-- **Documentation**: Help make our docs clearer, more comprehensive, or fix typos.
-- **Bug fixes**: Address open issues or report new bugs you encounter.
-- **Feature requests**: Suggest new features or improvements.
 - **Code refactoring**: Help improve the project's codebase structure and efficiency.

 Whether you're new to open source or an experienced contributor, there's a way for you to help.
 Don't hesitate to ask questions if you need guidance.